This is the multi-page printable view of this section. Click here to print.

 • abort - shortcut ⌘K aborts and halts any ongoing task

-Upon launching RsyncUI, it automatically opens the Synchronize view.
-Selecting the wand and stars (shortcut ⌘E) from the toolbar initiates estimation of all tasks.
+RsyncUI opens the Synchronize view at launch.
+Click the wand and stars (shortcut ⌘E) on the toolbar to estimate all tasks.

-The outcome of an estimate is displayed, with blue numbers indicating data that requires synchronization.
-To execute the actual synchronization tasks directly from the summarized estimate view, press the left arrow (shortcut ⌘R) on the toolbar.
+The estimate displays with blue numbers indicating data to be synchronized.
+To synchronize from the summarized estimate view, press the left arrow (shortcut ⌘R) on the toolbar.

 By selecting a row within the estimate view, you will be presented with detailed information about that task.